 Whitening toothpaste should be used as part of a comprehensive teeth whitening plan.
 Once you’ve obtained your preferred tooth color, it can also be utilized as a preventative strategy.

-Whitening LED kits and teeth whitening strips, on the other hand, are far more successful in improving your teeth’ color at home.
+On the other hand, whitening LED kits and teeth whitening strips are far more successful in improving your teeth’ color at home.

 On the flip side, if you are not happy with the results of whitening toothpaste, you can ask your dentist or dental hygienist about additional tooth-whitening choices, such as over-the-counter or professional bleaching solutions.